vinodthale/vinodthale/.github/README.md

 I'm a Computational Fluid Dynamics (CFD) researcher passionate about code development and open-source simulation.
 My main focus is on multiphase and interfacial flows, including drop and bubble dynamics.
 I enjoy developing and applying numerical methods — especially the Volume of Fluid (VOF) method — to solve challenging multiphase problems.

-- 🏢 Currently affiliated with Zhejinag university
+- 🏢 Currently affiliated with Zhejiang university
 - 🌏 Based in Hangzhou, china

 ## 🛠️ Top Skills